JishnuSharma/Calculator_Project/README.md

 ## Usage:

-The calculator can be easily accessed using the following website link:
+The calculator can be easily accessed using the following website link: <br>
 [Link Text](https://calprojs.netlify.app/)